 Driving Question: There are two of them.
 The first is whether or not Nyx Is Nightmare Moon, which gradually becomes a solid yes halfway through the story.
 The second is, can even Nightmare Moon change for the better?
 Yes, yes she can, though becoming Nyx and experiencing the love of friends and a surrogate mother certainly helped.

 Emotions Versus Stoicism: Played both ways in Chapter 10.
 Celestia's growing fear of what Nyx could become leads her to taking actions that she knows are horrible.
 At the same time, Twilight Sparkle's inability to follow her heart against Celestia's logical arguments cause her to let Celestia take Nyx away.

 Fan Nickname: While technically the same character within the context of the story, many fans call Nightmare Moon after she is fully resurrected Nightmare Nyx to separate her from the one in the pilot, i.e. when she and Luna were the same pony.

 Foregone Conclusion: The cover art blatantly shows Nyx in her capacity as Nightmare Moon, along with the defeated Elements of Harmony and her face-off with Celestia.
 It is quite obvious that Twilight's attempts to protect Nyx will fail and that Nyx will become Nightmare Moon.
-However, that makes the scene where it happens far more heartwrenching, because you know it cannot be averted.
+However, that only makes the scene where it happens all the more heartwrenching, because you know it cannot be averted.